 “Inspiration has its limits.
-Put on a show, leave everyone happy, and that’s good enough for me.”
+Put on a show and leave everyone happy.
+That’s good enough for me.”

 Seikou stared down at his feet with sad eyes.
-“Please don’t say things like that.
+“Please don’t say such things.
 Give us another splendid Rite like the ones before.

 “I am out of ideas.
 And out of time.
-Let’s pull out one of our old designs and add a few clever touches here and there, tweak things for the sake of variety.”
+Let’s pull out one of our old designs, add a few clever touches here and there, tweak things for the sake of variety.”

 Seikou hung his head as if personally wounded.
 “I’ll go get the plans.
 Please wait here.”